yinyanfr/comic-dl/README.md

   version          Display version

 Options:
   -a, --archive           Optional: Output zip or cbz archive grouped by chapters.
   -b, --batch             Optional: Set the number or images to be downloaded simultaneously, default to 10.
   -c, --cookie            Optional (but recommanded): Provide the path to a text file that contains your cookie.
   -f, --from              Optional: Starting chapter when downloading a serie, default to 0.
   -h, --help              Output usage information
+  -m, --max-title-length  Optional: restrict the length of title as the folder name.
   -n, --name              The name to the chapter, not the title for the serie.
   -o, --output            Optional: The path where downloaded files are saved (default to .).
   -s, --slience           Optional: Silence the console output.
   -T, --timeout           Optional: Override the default 10s request timeout.
   -t, --to                Optional: Ending chapter when downloading a serie, defaults to chapter.length - 1.
   -u, --url               The url to the serie or the chapter.
-  -v, --verbose  Optional: Display detailed error message.
+  -v, --verbose           Optional: Display detailed error message, overrides silence.
-  -V, --version  Output the version number
-  -y, --yes      Optional: Skipping confirmation prompt when downloading series.
+  -V, --version           Output the version number -y, --yes               Optional: Skipping confirmation prompt when downloading series.
+  -z, --zip-level         Optional: zip level for archive, default to 5.

 Examples:
   - Download a serie from its 10th chapter to 20th chapter to the given destination, output zip archives by chapter.